print("Hello, World!")

 At first, using help files may feel like trying to use a dictionary to see how to spell a word — if you knew how to spell it, you wouldn’t need the dictionary!
 Similarly, if you knew what you needed, you wouldn’t need the help file.
 But over time, they will become more useful, particularly when you want to figure out an obscure option that will give you exactly what you need.

-Usually I Google something like “<package name> R” and the website comes up
+Usually if you Google something like “<package name> R,” and the website will come up

 Google is a coder’s best friend.
 If you are having a problem, odds are a 1,000+ other people have too and at least one of them has been brave enough (people can be mean on the internet) to ask about it in a forum like StackOverflow, CrossValidated, or R-help mailing list.